wp-plugins/remarks/readme.txt

 === Plugin Name ===
 Contributors: Frag1 John
 Donate link: http://kiva.com
-Tags: comments, comments analysis, comments review, popular, remarks, meta, metrics, information, analysis, geolocation, comment locations, comment geolocations, community
+Tags: comments, comments analysis, comments review, popular, remarks, meta, metrics, information, analysis, geolocation, geomapping, comment locations, comment geolocations, community, targetting, discussion, feedback, map, demographics
 Requires at least: WP 3.1.1, GD Package
 Tested up to: 3.4.2
-Stable tag: 1.4
+Stable tag: 2.0

-Graph, charts, geolocations, and lists of comments by post author and category.
+Analysis of your site's comments, showing which posts, authors, and categories generate the most discussion with tables, charts and geolocation.

 == Description ==

 Remarks gives useful charts, tables, and geolocations of your blog's comments, and may help you to decide how to focus your blog for even greater comment harvesting.
-The breakdown that Remarks produces is accessible via the WordPress Admin menu.
+You will be able to see which of your posts, categories, and authors generate the most discussion.
+The breakdowns that Remarks produces are accessible via the WordPress Admin menu.

-Hi, thanks for examining Remarks!
-First props have to go to the genius behind libchart http://naku.dohcrew.com/libchart/pages/introduction/.
-I'll be honest, I have made some minor cosmetic changes to his code, to make colours consistent and to remove some things that weren't desired for our purpose.

-Here at Frag1 we currently plan to employ line graphs to show you how the number of comments you've gained has increased overtime.
-That's still WIP, but we will release it as soon as we can.
-For now pie charts and bar graphs will have to do.
+Remarks uses a slightly modified library called LibChart (http://naku.dohcrew.com/libchart/pages/introduction/) to draw bar and pie charts.

-Enjoy!
-Oh, and *all* feedback is really appreciated - please mail to john HAT frag1.co DOT uk.
+All feedback is really appreciated - please mail to john HAT frag1.co DOT uk.

-Intended Future Developments:

-1. Line charts to show the number of posts over time.

 == Installation ==